 Within a few months, Twitter exploded with people holding Red Bull cans cleverly to click fascinating pictures.
 More than 10,000 pictures were posted using the same hashtag #PutACanOnIt.

-In turn, this helped the hashtag #PutACanOnIt become one of the most successful campaigns on the social network.
+It helped the hashtag #PutACanOnIt become one of the most successful campaigns on the social network in 2014.
 It was a 100% organic and 99% user-driven campaign.

 4. Organizing an event with Twitter

 The diaper brand, Luvs, created a campaign called ‘sleep utility vehicles’.
-The said campaign was directed towards raising awareness about the brand in the local market of Brooklyn.
+It was directed towards raising awareness about the brand in the local market of Brooklyn.

-The brand offered a free taxi ride to parents who didn’t own cars and were troubled to put their crying babies to sleep.
+The brand offered a free taxi ride to parents who didn’t own cars and were troubling to put their crying babies to sleep.
 All they had to do was tweet to @Luvs with the hashtag #LullabyLift, which would provide them a free ride so they could rock their babies to sleep.
-They get a charter ride until their babies sleep off.
-Post this, they receive a bag full of Luvs diapers that promise a good sleep for infants.
+They got a charter ride until their babies would fall asleep.
+Post which, they received a bag full of Luvs diapers that promised a good sleep for infants.

 5. Leveraging tools for effective targeting

-Targeting is an easy job, but targeting the right people is the actual pain.
+Targeting is an easy job, but targeting the right people is the actual struggle for most social media users and marketers.
 According to Kissmetrics, you can break down demographics into 3 groups: industry influencers, amplifiers, and target audience.

 Besides the target audience, brands rely on influential people to share their message with their chosen audience.
 But how do you find the right influencers?